 - Dealing drugs is a serious crime and the definition of "dealing" is different depending on the drug: - Dealing in class A and class B drugs can include simply giving someone that drug - Dealing in class C drugs (like marijuana) is more than giving someone the drug (unless that person is under 18), it's actually selling it to them (but the police will assume you are getting something in return) - If you are found with 28+ grams (one ounce) of cannabis OR 100+ joints, you are also considered to be dealing, even if the police can't prove you actually sold it to anyone (so you will need to prove you were not dealing) - Maximum penalties for dealing drugs: - Class A = Up to life in prison - Class B = Up to 14 years in prison - Class C = Up to eight years in prison - The penalties for dealing drugs are some of the harsher penalties for crime.
 You are very likely to go to prison for dealing Class A or B drugs.
-You may receive a prison sentence for dealing Class C drugs, depending on the amount.
-There are a lot more sentencing options for Class C drugs (including home detention or community service) depending on whether it is your first offence and a number of other factors.
+You may receive options for Class C drugs (including home detention or community service) depending on whether it is your first offence and a number of other factors